Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ![email-log](../../assets/images/05-aca-dapr-pubsubapi/email-log.jpg)

-In the next module, we will cover how are going to use Dapr binding with Azure Container Apps.
+In the next module, we will cover how are going to use Dapr bindings with ACA.